trel/irods-qgis/README.md

 #### Step 4

-Search for the plugin in 'All' plugins, and check the box next to **iRods** to enable the plugin
+Search for the plugin in 'All' plugins, and check the box next to **iRODS** to enable the plugin

 !["Image N/A"] (img/img2.png)